ultracoconut/LiebrePay-Westend/README.md

-# Liebre Pay --- PoC VERSION
+# Liebre Pay --- PoC VERSION --- testnet (Westend)

 ## About Liebre Pay
 Liebre Pay is a Proof of Concept (PoC) financial web application designed to facilitate blockchain-based business payments.
 It operates on Polkadot's Asset Hub and aims to simplify stablecoin transactions for small and medium-sized enterprises (SMEs).
 The platform allows businesses to send payments in DOT, USDC, and USDT individually or in batches using CSV files.